seancorfield/honeysql/doc/extending-honeysql.md

 Built in functions (special syntax) include: `:array`, `:case`, `:cast`, `:inline`, `:raw` and many more.

+## Extending what `:inline` can do

+By default, the `:inline` option can convert a fairly basic set of values/types to SQL strings:
+* `nil`
+* strings
+* keywords and symbols
+* vectors
+* UUIDs (Clojure only)

+Everything is naively converted by calling `str`.

+You can extend `honey.sql.protocols/InlineValue` to other types and defining how the `sqlize` function should behave.
+It takes a single argument, the value to be inlined (converted to a SQL string).

 ## Registering a New Clause Formatter

 `honey.sql/register-clause!` accepts a keyword (or a symbol)